ibraheemdev/ibraheemca/content/posts/2020-10-15-custom-error-handling-with-actix-web.md

 }
 ```

-Will result in the following json response:
+The aboce handler returns following json response:

 ```rust
 [404] { "error": "Invalid Request" }
 ```

-However, when making a sensitive database call, you can still use the `?` operator for cleaner error handling:
+When making a sensitive database call, you can still use the `?` operator for cleaner error handling:

 ```rust
 async fn login() -> Result<HttpResponse, Error> {